 The US Food and Drug Administration agency has the combined medical records of more than 100 million individuals to track the postlaunch effectiveness of medications.

-The Agency for Healthcare Research and Quality has pulled together claims data across 50 states.
+The Agency for Healthcare Research and Quality has compiled claims data across 50 states.

 The Centers for Medicare & Medicaid Services releases 5 percent samples of its massive data.